 - Big Boo's Haunt: Creepyville as well as the Haunted Museum in the Video Zone.

-- Celebrity Edition: On three occasions in season 2, cast members from then-running Nickelodeon sitcoms would compete against each other.
-One episode had cast members from Salute Your Shorts competing against each other, another episode had cast members from Welcome Freshmen, and a third celebrity episode featured cast members from Clarissa Explains It All.
+- Celebrity Edition: On three occasions in Season 2, cast members from then-running Nickelodeon sitcoms would compete against each other.
+One episode had cast members from Salute Your Shorts competing against each other, another episode had cast members from Welcome Freshmen, and a third celebrity episode, which was the final taped episode, featured cast members from Clarissa Explains It All.

 - Chroma Key: The Video Zone was made possible as part of a soundstage separate from the main set with ladders, platforms, and steps all painted in one color to overlay the platform elements of the game screen.

-- Crossover: with Double Dare, Legends of the Hidden Temple and What Would You Do? called "Nickelodeon All-Star Challenge" that aired during The Big Help in 1994.
+- Crossover: Moore cohosted the "Nickelodeon All-Star Challenge" that aired during The Big Help in 1994; crossing over with Double Dare, Legends of the Hidden Temple and What Would You Do?

-- Epic Fail: A contestant playing Super R-Type on the Grand Finale managed to score less than 1,000 points...and got a Game Over before time ran out.
+- Epic Fail: Joe O'Connor played Super R-Type on the Grand Finale's last Video Challenge, scored less than 1,000 points... and lost the game before time ran out.

 - Getting Crap Past the Radar: A few of the questions were about R-rated media, such as Stephen King's Misery.
-They also gave us this gem:
+They also gave us this gem:"Which of the following has the shortest average life span?
+A) A tree shrew.
+B) Adult mayfly.
+C) New York City cab drivers.

-- Grand Finale: The last taped episode was a Clarissa Explains It All celebrity special.
+- Grand Finale: The last taped episode was a Clarissa Explains It All celebrity special, featuring Elizabeth Hess, Joe O'Connor, Melissa Joan Hart and Jason Zimbler.

 - Haunted House: The Creepyville board.